 All incoming HEOP pre-freshmen take part in an intensive six-week summer program which orients students to college life at Canisius and helps prepare them for future academic work.
 The purpose of this program is to assist students in making the academic, social and personal adjustments which are essential for educational success.
 The pre-freshman program offers a variety of courses and workshops.
 Courses consist of study skills, mathematics, and writing.
 Workshop topics include college life, financial aid, choosing a major, personal concerns, career planning and job techniques/skills.

 We are aware that many students entering college experience challenges in this new environment.
 As a result, to help insure success, the COPE Office maintains a full-time counseling/advisement staff.
 This means that all COPE students, HEOP and MLK, may receive both individual and group counseling on a variety of topics vital to college success, including academic, personal, social, and career development.
 Freshmen and Sophomore students are required to meet with the COPE counselor at least four times each semester; Juniors and Seniors are required to see the counselor at least twice each semester.
-Canisius College also has it's own Counseling Center which offers support to all Canisius students.
+Canisius University also has it's own Counseling Center which offers support to all Canisius students.